Cubified/script/README.md

 - Support overflow -- if more scripts execute than there are columns in the output terminal, visual artifacts appear
 - `stat()` files to check for executable bit
+- Add pthreads support in place of `while` loops